Paul Mac: 1991–1997: Itch-E and Scratch-E

 In 1991, Mac formed a side-project, Itch-E and Scratch-E, with fellow Sydney-based electronica artist, Andy Rantzen of the group, Pelican Daughters.
 Both provided keyboards and samplers.
-Itch-E and Scratch-E became their main focus with the success of their debut album, Itch-E Kitch-E Koo (1993), and its related single, "Sweetness and Light (song)" (1994).
+Itch-E and Scratch-E became their main focus with the success of their debut album, Itch-E Kitch-E Koo (1993), and its related single, "Sweetness and Light" (1994).
 At the ARIA Music Awards of 1995 the single won Best Dance Release.
 During his acceptance speech Mac controversially declared, "We'd like to thank all of Sydney's ecstasy dealers, without whom this award would not be possible".
 One of the sponsors of the ceremony was the National Drug Offensive, which withdrew their support.
 In 2005, Mac explained that he did not expect to win and so had not prepared a speech.
 The group often includes Sherriff Lindo for live performances.
 From 1996 to 1998, Mac and Rantzen also performed as Boo Boo and Mace!, and with Lindo aboard they worked as Boo Boo Mace 'n' Nutcase.